shabegom/buttons/README.md

 # Obsidian Buttons
 Run commands and open links by clicking on ✨ Buttons ✨

+## This plugin is seeking people to maintain it.
+[Reply to this issue if you're interested](https://github.com/shabegom/buttons/issues/179)

 ---

 **last updated:** Sept 28, 2022